-(a) Preconditions.
-Any other provision of this Agreement notwithstanding, Subsections (b) and (c) below shall not apply unless the Executive:

-- (i) Has executed a general release of all claims (in a form prescribed by the Company); - (ii) Has returned all property of the Company in the Executive's possession; and

-(iii) If requested by the board of directors of the Company (the "Board"), has resigned as a member of the Board and as a member of the boards of directors of all subsidiaries of the Company, to the extent applicable.

-(b) Severance Pay in the Absence of a Change in Control.
-If, during the term of this Agreement and prior to the occurrence of a Change in Control or more than 12 months following a Change in Control, the Company terminates the Executive's employment with the Company for a reason other than Cause or Permanent Disability (as such terms are defined below), then the Company shall pay the Executive a lump sum severance payment equal to (i) one and one-half times his Base Salary in effect at the time of the termination of Employment and (ii) all unpaid sales commissions earned by the Executive reasons of the time of the occurrence of a Change in Control, is control, executive reasons of the time of the company shall pay the Executive as of the time of the termination of Employment and (ii) all unpaid sales commissions earned by the Executive reasons in Employment for Good Reason (as such term is defined below), then the Company shall pay the Executive a lump sum severance payment equal to (i) one times his Base Salary in effect at the time of the termination of Employment.
+- (a) Preconditions.
+Any other provision of this Agreement notwithstanding, Subsections (b) and (c) below shall not apply unless the Executive: - (i) Has executed a general release of all claims (in a form prescribed by the Company); - (ii) Has returned all property of the Company in the Executive's possession; and - (iii) If requested by the board of directors of the Company (the "Board"), has resigned as a member of the Board and as a member of the boards of directors of all subsidiaries of the Company, to the extent applicable. - (b) Severance Pay in the Absence of a Change in Control, the Company terminates the Executive's employment with the Company for a reason other than Cause or Permanent Disability (as such terms are defined below), then the Company shall pay the Executive a lump sum severance payment equal to (i) one and one-half times his Base Salary in effect at the time of the termination of Employment and (ii) all unpaid sales commissions earned by the Executive as of the time of the termination of Employment.
+If, during the term of this Agreement and prior to the occurrence of a Change in Control or more than 12 months following a Change in Control, Executive resigns his Employment for Good Reason (as such term is defined below), then the Company shall pay the Executive a lump sum severance payment equal to (i) one times his Base Salary in effect at the time of the termination of Employment and (ii) all unpaid sales commissions earned by the Executive as of the time of the termination of Employment.
 However, the amount of the severance payment under this Subsection (b) shall be reduced by the amount of any severance pay or pay in lieu of notice that the Executive receives from the Company under a federal or state statute (including, without limitation, the Worker Adjustment and Retraining Notification Act).
 The severance payments under this Subsection (b) shall in no event commence prior to the earliest date permitted by Section 409A(a)(2) of the Internal Revenue Code of 1986, as amended (the "Code").
-If the company construction of such severance payments must be delayed, as determined by the Company, then the deferred installments shall be paid in a lump sum on the earliest practicable date permitted by Section 409A(a)(2) of the Internal Revenue Code of 1986, as amended (the "Code").
+If the commencement of such severance payments must be delayed, as determined by the Company, then the deferred installments shall be paid in a lump sum on the earliest practicable date permitted by Section 409A(a)(2) of the Code.